Steinkjer Municipality: Churches

-The Church of Norway has nine parishes (sokn) within the municipality of Steinkjer.
+The Church of Norway has nine parishes (sokn) within Steinkjer Municipality.
 It is part of the Nord-Innherad prosti (deanery) in the Diocese of Nidaros.

 History

 The Steinkjer area has been populated since the Stone Age, as shown by the Bølareinen rock carving, which depicts an almost life-sized reindeer and a bear.
-There are other rock carvings in the area as well, as in Bardal, the oldest up to 6,000 years old.
+There are other rock carvings in the area as well, as in Bardal rock carvings, the oldest up to 6,000 years old.

-The Steinkjer area was one of the strongest powerbases in early Viking Age.
-Mære was one of the best known Norse religious places with sacrifices and seasonal gatherings (Hov) before Christianity came to Norway.
+Mære was a Norse religious place with sacrifices and seasonal gatherings (Hov) before Christianity came to Norway.

 Steinkjer has survived two major disasters in modern history.
 The first was a town-wide fire in the year 1900, which burned down much of the southern parts of the town.
-The second disaster happened on 21 and 22 April 1940, when the town was struck by Luftwaffe bombers during the Norwegian Campaign.
+The second disaster happened on 21 and 22 April 1940, when the town was struck by Luftwaffe bombers during the Norwegian campaign.
 Most of the town was destroyed, but no people died.

-The attack destroyed a large part of Steinkjer, and many priceless historical buildings, such as the old, cruciform Steinkjer Church were lost.
+The attack destroyed a large part of the town of Steinkjer, and many priceless historical buildings, such as the old, cruciform Steinkjer Church were lost.
 The town was, however, quickly rebuilt after 1945 with much aid from the United States.
 Much of the architecture of modern Steinkjer originates from the 1950s and 1960s with architecture inspired by functionalism rather than the aestheticism of the earlier Art Nouveau style to be seen in such cities as Trondheim and Ålesund.
 A few historical buildings – for example, the railway station and the town's college – survived the bombing.
 These are buildings based on the neoclassical architectural style known as Jugendstil.
 Good examples are the aforementioned railway station (jernbanestasjonen) and the administration building of Nord-Trøndelag University College (Høgskolen i Nord-Trøndelag).

 Government

-All municipalities in Norway, including Steinkjer, are responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment and other social services, zoning, economic development, and municipal roads.
-The municipality is governed by a municipal council of elected representatives, which in turn elect a mayor.
-The municipality falls under the Trøndelag District Court and the Frostating Court of Appeal.
+Steinkjer Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality is governed by a municipal council of directly elected representatives.
+The mayor is indirectly elected by a vote of the municipal council.
+The municipality is under the jurisdiction of the Trøndelag District Court and the Frostating Court of Appeal.

 Municipal council

-The municipal council (Kommunestyre) of Steinkjer is made up of 47 representatives that are elected to four year terms.
-The party breakdown of the council is as follows:
+The municipal council (Kommunestyre) of Steinkjer Municipality is made up of 39 representatives that are elected to four year terms.
+The tables below show the current and historical composition of the council by political party.